chaploud/storybook-cljs/README.md

 The dispatch value represents the **hierarchical path** of your story and determines the file output location:

 Each story multi-method compiles to a ES module that Storybook.js can understand.
-The build hooks defined in your shadow-cljs profile take care of this compilation step.
+The build hooks defined in your shadow-cljs profile takes care of this compilation step.

 #### Format
 - Use forward slashes (`/`) to separate hierarchy levels